will-lancer/will-lancer.github.io/README.md

      what good physics/math mind-maps look like to hopefully expose people to the efficacy of this learning methodology.

-Current maps:
-  * Group theory for physics.
-(Coming right after I figure out how to put a giant mind-map on my GitHub)
+Coming soon (after I figure out how to put giant mind-maps on GitHub).

 ### Random remarks on learning and note-taking
 My note-taking process is as follows: